EddyPBR/my-nodejs-express-setup/README.md

 - In the `age` field we said that it is a mandatory numeric type field of the integer type (cannot be fractional or decimal) and that it has to be greater then 18;

-PS: There are several types of error handling with Joi and celebrate, go to [this link]("https://joi.dev/api/") and learn more.
+PS: There are several types of error handling with Joi and celebrate, go to [this-link]("https://joi.dev/api/") and learn more.

 If in any of these cases the data is not satisfied, celebrate will trigger an error, which will be caught by our error middleware created in the previous topic.
 However the errors will be returned in a generic way, so let's specify the fields that gave an error when we go back to the user.